Salem, Ohio: Economy

-According to the Sustainable Opportunity Development Center in Salem, the top employers in the city are:
+According to the Sustainable Opportunity Development Center in Salem, as of 2022, the top employers in the city are:

+Arts and culture

+Two neighborhoods of the city are designated as National Register historic districts: the South Lincoln Avenue Historic District (designated 1993) and the Salem Downtown Historic District (designated 1995), which includes several of the town's monumental and architecturally distinctive homes and businesses.
+Other city properties listed on the National Register of Historic Places include the Burchfield Homestead, home to painter Charles E. Burchfield from ages 5 to 28; the Daniel Howell Hise House and John Street House, both Underground Railroad stations; and the First United Methodist Church.

 Government

 Salem operates under a chartered mayor–council government.
 Eight council members are elected as a legislature for two-year terms, which constitutes four separate wards, three at-large districts, and a council president.
 An independently elected mayor serves as an executive.
-The current mayor is Cyndi Baronzzi Dickey (R), and the current council president is Sara Baronzzi (R).
+As of 2024, the mayor is Cyndi Baronzzi Dickey (R) and the council president is Evan Newman (R).
 The mayor, auditor, treasurer, and law director are all elected to four-year terms.

 Education

-Primary and secondary

-Salem is served by the Salem City School District.
-The schools operated by the district are: